 Zoom (2013) - This is called Zoom solely because I made this to test Lunar Magic's then- new zoom feature, which explains some of the reused assets from my 2012 contest entry.
 Simplistic, but I enjoy the flow of the landscape.

-New Super Mario World (2014) - The last full overworld I've done so far.
-An idea came to me one day, to revitalize the original SMW map.
+New Super Mario World (2014) - An idea came to me one day, to revitalize the original SMW map.
 I had a blast with this one, especially breathing life into Star World and Special World.
 There's tons of ways I could've re-imagined the original game's map, and I hope to create another iteration of it one day.

-Disclaimer: Since the creation of these maps, I've since lost the source ROMs in a computer hardware failure.
+Disclaimer: Since the creation of most of these maps, I've since lost the source ROMs in a computer hardware failure.
 Please do not ask me for the original maps for your hacks, as these no longer exist.
+All contest entries and their resources are strictly for contest purposes, and are not to be used.